Headache

 • They are very sleepy: difficult to wake up or keep awake

-• Persistent blurring of their vision, seeing double, a new squint or unusual eye movements
+• New, persistent blurring of vision, seeing double, a new squint or unusual eye movements

 You need urgent help.